truecharts/website/docs/manual/SCALE/guides/getting-started.md

 `Traefik`, our `ingress` or `reverse-proxy` solution of choice, is integrated into all our apps in order to make it as easy as possible to secure your Apps.
 To support this, we supply a separate Traefik "ingress" app, which has been pre-configured to provide secure and fast connections.
 Please check the `Traefik` [How-To](https://truecharts.org/charts/enterprise/traefik/how-to) for basic instructions and a video as well.

-In exceptionally rare cases, if your Trafik install fails, you may need to run `k3s kubectl apply --server-side --force-conflicts -k https://github.com/truecharts/manifests/manifests` in shell as root before trying again.
+In exceptionally rare cases, if your Traefik install fails, you may need to run `k3s kubectl apply --server-side --force-conflicts -k https://github.com/truecharts/manifests/manifests` in shell as root before trying again.

 An optional but extra function enabled by Traefik and supported by many Truecharts Community Catalog apps like `Nextcloud`, is the ability to use a `middleware` to use your apps remotely.
 You can setup a basicAuth middleware using our guide [Add Traefik Basic Auth to Apps](https://truecharts.org/charts/enterprise/traefik/traefik-basicAuth-middleware/).